almakhmudov/LTTC-Homework--QD/README.md

 > [!IMPORTANT]
 > This program works with input files named `wavepacket` and `potential` exclusively, otherwise it won't produce any results.

+## Acknowledgments
+This project is based upon data and instructions provided by Arjan Berger.